 * Click here for rating key

-Ruth's Chris Steak House Restaurant Review: Ruth's Chris does one main thing and does it right.
-The restaurant serves beef from corn-fed cows (free-range doesn't provide the proper marbling), which is dry-aged for three weeks, and then seared quickly under 1,800 degree broilers to hold in juices and impart a caramelized crust.
-The tender meat is then topped with a sizzling pat of butter and served on 500 degree plates.
-Dining at Ruth's Chris can be a pricey proposition as the menu is totally à la carte.
-The portions are immense, however, so a twosome can easily share the creamed spinach, baked potatoes, lobster bisque, and other accompaniments.
-Non-beef eaters will want to try the generous lobster roll --- a rare treat in the Pacific Northwest.
-Desserts are traditional steakhouse classics: bread pudding, cheesecake, and banana cream pie.
+Ruth's Chris Steak House Restaurant Review: If your idea of a fancy meal is a steak with all the trimmings, you've come to the right place.
+The Ruth’s Chris chain has honed steakhouse dinners down to a science.
+The restaurant serves beef from corn-fed cows (free-range doesn't provide the proper marbling), which is dry-aged for three weeks, and then seared quickly under 1,800-degree broilers to hold in juices and impart a caramelized crust.
+The tender meat is then topped with a pat of butter and served on a 500-degree hot plate.
+Dining at Ruth's Chris can be a pricey proposition since the menu is totally à la carte.
+However, portions are immense so a twosome may easily share the creamed spinach, baked potatoes, lobster mac 'n’ cheese and other accompaniments.
+Non-beef eaters will want to try the generous lobster roll, a rare treat in the Pacific Northwest.
+Desserts are traditional steakhouse classics: crème brûlée, cheesecake and banana cream pie.
 A lengthy wine list offers regional and California selections.